-Calculate the Effort required
+Beginning to calculate the Effort required

 Each half-mile section of paved flat trail counts for one point for effortBreaking trails into half mile segments also gives us the basis for an easy metric to calculate an overall effort score: We count each half mile section of paved or hardened (see below) flat trail as one point.
 Once hikers have moved beyond baseline trails, all trails in our inventory have a maximum effort score indicated next to the title, if the entire trail is completed

 One challenge of this scenario is that hikers and hiking partners might not know how much distance they have covered, unless a new segment happens to coincide with abrupt change in the slope.
 We therefore envision how data gathered by hikers in a second phase might help to break trails into these kind segments.
 For example, we might use a resting area or a features (like a bridge or stream) as a natural waypoint.
 We can also imagine that some trail designers might be open to using simple markers to signal the total mileage covered.
 In the interim, we can select trails that are do not have significant changes in slope, and that are the right length in their entirety.